The Higgs branch of Heterotic ALE instantons: Introduction

-The dimension of the associated heterotic hypermultiplet moduli space is thus given by the number of resolution parameters of the $\mathbb{C}^2/\mathbb{Z}_k$ orbifold (i.e. $k − 1$) plus the locations of $M$ identical small instantons on the ALE space \cite{Intriligator:1997dh}.
+as an overall $U(1)$ decouples from the IR dynamics (similarly to the examples of \cite{Cabrera:2019izd}).
+As we have already said, the dimension of the associated heterotic hypermultiplet moduli space (or 6D HB) is given by the number of resolution parameters of the $\mathbb{C}^2/\mathbb{Z}_k$ orbifold (i.e. $k − 1$) plus the locations of $M$ identical small instantons on the ALE space \cite{Intriligator:1997dh}.
+Conveniently, and because of mirror symmetry, this moduli space is captured by the CB of the 3D magnetic quiver.

-In this work we explicitly construct the magnetic quivers for more general $(e')$ LSTs, with choices of non-trivial flat connections at infinity for ALE spaces with $\mathbb C^2/\mathbb Z_k$ singularities.
+In this work we explicitly construct the magnetic quivers for more general $(e')$ LSTs, with choices of nontrivial flat connections at infinity for ALE spaces with $\mathbb C^2/\mathbb Z_k$ singularities.
 The various possibilities are classified by breaking patterns of the $E_8 \times E_8$ gauge group of the 10D heterotic parent on the ALE orbifold $\mathbb{C}^2/\mathbb Z_k$.
-To understand the origin of both electric and magnetic quiver, it is most instructive to realize the $E_8 \times E_8$ heterotic string as a Type I' setup via duality to the Ho\v{r}ava--Witten M-theory background.
+To understand the origin of both electric and magnetic quiver, it will be most instructive to realize the $E_8 \times E_8$ heterotic string as a Type I' setup via duality to the Ho\v{r}ava--Witten M-theory background.